Nicholas Parsons: Early life

 Christopher Nicholas Parsons was born on 10 October 1923 at 1 Castlegate, Grantham, Lincolnshire; he was the middle child of the family, having an older brother and a younger sister.
 His father, Paul, was a general practitioner whose patients included the family of Margaret Thatcher; claims that he delivered her are apocryphal.
 His mother, Nell, née Maggs, was a nurse before her marriage.

 Parsons was born left-handed but was made to write with his right hand.
 As a child, he had a stutter, which he managed to control as he grew older, and was slow to learn owing to dyslexia.
-He also suffered from migraines but nevertheless excelled at school.
+He also suffered from migraines, but nevertheless excelled at school.

 After education at Colet Court and St Paul's School in Barnes, London, Parsons' initial career plan was to become an actor.
 However, his parents believed that a career in engineering would be better, as he had repaired grandfather clocks as a young man and was creative with his hands.
 While at school, he was best friends with John Treacher who later joined the Royal Navy and rose to become Commander-in-Chief Fleet.
 Parsons' nickname at school was "Shirley" after Shirley Temple.

 After he had left school, his family contacted relatives in Scotland, who arranged a job for him in Clydebank near Glasgow, where he spent five years employed as an engineering apprentice at Drysdales, a maker of marine pumps.
 Parsons was 16 when his parents sent him from his relatively privileged home in London to the industrially hardened city of Glasgow.
-Sixty years later, in 2010, he recorded a nostalgic radio programme, titled "Doon the Watta" (on Youtube) about his time as an apprentice, highlighting his posh middle-class accent amidst the Glasgow working-class dialect.
+Sixty years later, in 2010, he recorded a nostalgic radio programme, titled Doon the Watta, about his time as an apprentice, highlighting his posh middle-class accent amidst the Glasgow working-class dialect.
 While there, he also spent two six-month periods studying engineering at the University of Glasgow.
 He never graduated, but finished his apprenticeship and gained sufficient qualifications to become a mechanical engineer.
 He was offered a posting in the Merchant Navy during the Second World War, but he did not join the service after falling seriously ill with pleurisy.
 He spent five months in hospital and at one point his survival chances were rated only 50-50.